yvvki/bunup/packages/dts/README.md

-# typeroll
+# @bunup/dts

 A blazing-fast `.d.ts` bundler written in Bun, designed to generate and merge TypeScript declarations from an entry point into a single `index.d.ts`, with advanced features like splitting and minification.

-Typeroll powers [Bunup's TypeScript declarations feature](https://bunup.dev/docs/guide/typescript-declarations).
+@bunup/dts powers [Bunup's TypeScript declarations feature](https://bunup.dev/docs/guide/typescript-declarations).
 Learn more at [bunup.dev](https://bunup.dev/).

 ## How It Works

-Typeroll leverages **Bun's native bundler** under the hood to achieve blazing-fast TypeScript declaration bundling.
+@bunup/dts leverages **Bun's native bundler** under the hood to achieve blazing-fast TypeScript declaration bundling.
 Since Bun's bundler is designed for JavaScript and outputs JavaScript (not built for types or `.d.ts` files), we employ some clever tricks to make Bun bundle TypeScript declarations while supporting advanced features like code splitting and minification.

 ### The Process

 **1. Declaration Generation**

-First, `typeroll` generates `.d.ts` files from TypeScript sources using **isolated declarations** via `oxc-transform`.
+First, `@bunup/dts` generates `.d.ts` files from TypeScript sources using **isolated declarations** via `oxc-transform`.

 **2. FakeJS Transformation**